cl5095/particle-life/README.md

 <img width="200" height="200" src="assets/particle-life.svg" alt="Particle Light" align="right" />

+This is a fork of the fnky/particle-life repository to demonstrate how Git works, and to potentially hack in a zoom feature.

 # Particle Life

 A game of life using particles, instead of cells.